- Advantages of an engine with a camshaft position sensor

 - by a cam cartridge on the camshaft: the sensor is then usually mounted on the cylinder head cover, at the level of the timing belt, or screwed onto a separate camshaft housing, as shown in the drawing below;

 - on the camshaft is a trigger wheel (other possible names: reference disc, position disc, rotor with notches and recesses of different sizes.
 The camshaft sensor is screwed into the cylinder head in that case.

-The following image is of a BMW with a new timing chain and guides fitted.
+The following figure shows a BMW engine with a new timing chain and guides fitted.
 The trigger wheels (reference wheels) are loose discs that are clamped against the camshaft with the central bolt.
 The trigger wheels have multiple notches and cutouts of different sizes.
 Both camshaft sensors (positioned right below the trigger wheels) read the course of the notches and recesses of the trigger wheels.

-With the pattern of the trigger wheels, the engine management system can determine within one camshaft revolution which cylinder starts the compression stroke, and then activate the injection and ignition.
+Using the pattern of the trigger wheels, the engine management system can already determine within one camshaft revolution which cylinder starts the compression stroke.
+Then the system can adjust the injection and ignition to run the engine.
 The engine will start after a short starting time.

 Measure the camshaft sensor signal with the oscilloscope:

-The moment a camshaft sensor is defective, in most cases a DTC (malfunction code) will be stored.
-With an oscilloscope we can measure the camshaft signal while the engine is starting or running.
-When we measure the camshaft signal, we usually do it at the same time as the crankshaft signal to check the timing of the timing.
+In most cases, if a camshaft sensor is faulty, a DTC (Trouble Code) will be stored.
+Using an oscilloscope, we can measure the camshaft signal while the engine is starting or running.
+Usually we measure the camshaft signal simultaneously with the crankshaft signal to check the timing of the distribution.
 This method is explained on the page about the crankshaft position sensor.